Pronunciation of 'Passiflora'

 English (United States)

-A genus of flowering plants commonly known as passionflowers or passion vines.
+A genus of flowering plants known as passionflowers or passion vines, often associated with their unique floral structure and edible fruit.

 Latin

-The name of the genus, symbolically associated with the Passion of Christ.
+In Latin, it refers to the 'passion flower', symbolically associated with the Passion of Christ.